Rakibali3/React/README.md

 # Higher Order component
   - HOC is a function which takes a component as an argument or input and returns a new component.

+# Context
+ - in React when we want to share data between components we use props this is also know as props drilling
+ - but the problem is if we want to share data between root component to leaf component we cant directly share data between them we share data using intermediate components
+ - to overcome this problem we use Context

+# Redux Toolkit
+ - Install @reduxjs/toolkit and react-redux
+ - Build our store
+ - Connect our store to our app
+ - Create a slice
+ - dispach action
+ - Read Data using Selectors